Not so long ago, when investors heard the word “bond,” they thought safety.

 Fixed-income and bond strategies were considered nice conservative investments, but that was before Wall Street introduced an array of confusing products and securities that drew highly speculative, illiquid assets into a market that is normally a haven for risk-averse investors.

 Ultra-short bond funds are not suitable for every investor, and some investors have experienced large losses due to the fraudulent sale of these funds.
-Brokers, investment advisors and their brokerage firms violate their fiduciary duties to customers when they recommend or sell investments that are not suitable for their clients’ goals and risk profile, and they can be held liable.
+Brokers, investment advisers and their brokerage firms violate their fiduciary duties to customers when they recommend or sell investments that are not suitable for their clients’ goals and risk profile, and they can be held liable.

 Any one of these ultra-short bond funds may be deceptively speculative.
 As the name suggests, an ultra-short bond fund invests only in fixed-income instruments with very short-term maturities.
 These are typically instruments with maturities of around one year.